computersarecool/dsa_opengl_examples/README.md

 ## To Use
 - Build and run the individual examples

-NOTE: Asset paths are relative and expect your current working directory to a directory below the assets folder.
+NOTE: Asset paths are relative and expect your current working directory to be a directory below the assets folder.

 i.e. the `basic_cube` example should be run from `/bin/basic_cube/Debug`